Vonr/rust_grep/README.md

 -v          Invert match: select non-matching lines
 -F          String searching, disables regex
--f          Read patterns from file specified in QUERY -m <NUM>    Stop after NUM matches
+-f          Read patterns from file specified in QUERY -x          Only match whole lines, only works with -F -w          Only match whole words, only works with -F -m <NUM>    Stop after NUM matches
 -h          Print this help and exit
 ```